Age Discrimination and Harassment

 Maine law also protects workers against age discrimination.
 The Maine Human Rights Act prohibits employment discrimination on the basis of a person’s age no matter how old the person is.
 Prejudice against “Millenials” is treated the same as prejudice against “Baby Boomers.”
 If you feel you have been discriminated against on the basis of your age, an experienced employment discrimination lawyer can help you understand which federal and state laws apply to your claim and take steps toward securing the available remedies.Discuss Your Case With a Bangor Age Discrimination Lawyer

 Even if you are not sure that you have a claim, it is worth sharing the specific details of your situation with someone who has the legal knowledge to advise you.
 At the Maine Employee Rights Group, our Portland age discrimination attorneys listen carefully to the stories that our clients tell us.
 We know that every case is different, and we treat our clients with human compassion as well as professional competence.
 This area of law can offer many challenges, such as proving that discrimination actually motivated an employer.
 Having an experienced lawyer on your side can make an immense difference in protecting your freedom from discrimination at your job.
-If you have encountered age discrimination in a Maine workplace, you should schedule a free initial appointment with us by calling 207.874.0905 or completing our online form.
+If you have encountered age discrimination in a Maine workplace, you should schedule an initial appointment with us by calling 207.874.0905 or completing our online form.